ati-ozgur/ati-ozgur.github.io/blog-posts/security-logging.md

     }
 ```
 Current example code does not have this functionality but IP based restrictions without user information could also be added to these active defenses.
-Such defenses would have prevented this described e-nabız attack in the back end  even with problematic frontend code.
+Such defenses would have prevented this described e-nabız attack in the back-end  even with problematic front-end code.